 (((c))) (d) Prior to establishing a schedule of compliance, the department shall require the discharger to evaluate the possibility of achieving water quality ((criteria)) standards via nonconstruction changes (e.g., facility operation, pollution prevention).
-Schedules of compliance ((may in no case exceed ten years, and)) shall require compliance with the specified requirements as soon as possible.
+Schedules of compliance ((may in no case exceed ten years, and)) shall meet requirements in WAC 173-220-140 and shall require compliance with the specified requirements as soon as practicable.
 Compliance schedules shall generally not exceed the term of any permit unless the department determines that a longer time period is needed to come into compliance with the applicable water quality standards.

-(e) When an approved total maximum daily load has established waste load allocations for permitted dischargers, the department may authorize a compliance schedule longer than ten years if:
+(e) When an approved total maximum daily load, or TMDL, has established waste load allocations for permitted dischargers, a longer period of time for a compliance schedule may be authorized if the department has determined that: